Shine On (Degrees of Motion song)

 "Shine On" is a song by American house music project Degrees of Motion, featuring vocals by Biti Strauchn and Kit West.
-It was originally released in July 1992 as a single from their album, Degrees Of Motion (1991), peaking at number 43 on the UK Singles Chart.
-Following a re-release in March 1994, it charted higher, peaking at number eight on the same listing.
-It also reached number one on the UK Dance Singles Chart same year.
-A music video was produced to promote the single.
+It was originally released in July 1992 by Esquire and FFRR Records as a single from their album, Degrees Of Motion (1991), peaking at number 43 on the UK Singles Chart.
+Following a re-release in March 1994 after popular demand, it charted higher, peaking at number eight on the same listing.
+It also reached number one on the Music Week Dance Singles chart same year.

 Critical reception

-Larry Flick from Billboard described the song as "a rousing, gospel-flavored pop/houser.
+Larry Flick from Billboard magazine described the song as "a rousing, gospel-flavored pop/houser.
 Anthemic chorus is empowered by Biti's inspiring lead vocal and a rush of choral chants.
 Fast picking up club adds, this contagious ditty is a worthy addition to pop and urban radio formats."
-Maria Jimenez from Music & Media viewed it as "outstanding", adding that it "rides high on a positive tip charged by an up-tempo house beat."
-James Hamilton from Music Weeks RM Dance Update called it a "frisky" and "striking Biti wailed snappy disco-garage canterer".
-Another editor, Andy Beevers, declared it as an "excellent garage song".
-Pete Stanton from Smash Hits praised the track, giving it four out of five.
-He wrote, "Little is known about Degrees Of Motion.
+Upon the 1994 re-release, Maria Jimenez from Music & Media praised it as "outstanding", noting that it "rides high on a positive tip charged by an up-tempo house beat."
+Andy Beevers from Music Week gave it a score of four out of five and complimented it as an "excellent garage song".

+James Hamilton from the Record Mirror Dance Update named it a "frisky" and "striking Biti wailed snappy disco-garage canterer" in his weekly dance column.
+Pete Stanton from Smash Hits also praised the track, giving it four out of five.
+He wrote, "Little is known about Degrees of Motion.
 There's four of them and they've got names like ice-cream flavours — Biti, Kit, Bali and Mariposa.
-"Shine On" was released last year to nil effect.
+'Shine On' was released last year to nil effect.
 And that's a crime!
 This is fabulous dance track sort of thing that makes your arms wave around in the air like you just don't... oh, you know the rest.
 Come on Mr Charts — let this record into your house."